fabiospampinato/banal/readme.md

 # Analyze a single module, at a specific version
 banal crypto-sha@1.0.0

-# Analyze a single module, written after the explicit module flag (optional)
+# Analyze a single module, with the module flag set explicitly (optional)
 banal -m crypto-sha

+# Analyze a single local module
+banal ./src/index.ts

 # Analyze a single namespaced module
 banal @fabiospampinato/is